HanneWhitt/llm-aligned-rl/README.md

 This function has the following properties:

-1) In the case that the reward model predicts negative feedback for the trajectory, $f({\tau}) < 0.5$, the reward is always zero, punishing the agent for misaligned behaviour.
+1. In the case that the reward model predicts negative feedback for the trajectory, $f({\tau}) < 0.5$, the reward is always zero, punishing the agent for misaligned behaviour.
-2) In the case that the episode is truncated without task completion, but receives positive alignment feedback, a small positive reward $R_{trc}$ is given.
+2. n the case that the episode is truncated without task completion, but receives positive alignment feedback, a small positive reward $R_{trc}$ is given.
 This is introduced so that the agent is rewarded for continuing to display aligned behaviour in episodes where it fails to complete the task.
-3) Besides this, the reward scheme is the same as for the naive policy, encouraging efficient completion of the task.
+3. Besides this, the reward scheme is the same as for the naive policy, encouraging efficient completion of the task.

 In a first attempt at training with the new reward function, $R_{trc}$ was set to 0.01, and $c$ to 0.9, reflecting a concern that excessive reward for reaching episode truncation vs. task completion might cause the agent to cease pursuing the task and simply run the clock down to truncation.
 Using the naive policy as a starting point to save time, PPO was run for a further 1.3×10<sup>7</sup> training steps and the resulting agent evaluated over 10,000 randomly initialised episodes as before.
 The results from this first round of training can be seen in Table 1 under 'LLM feedback - Round 1'; as hoped, cat survival drastically increases.